ayang629/IoT_Messaging_Brokers/README.md

 To launch clients in subgroup:

-	NOTE: The QoS option, while present, is not functioning yet and may/may not be included in the command line call.
-	 	  Regardless, the script will still function.

 	$ ./clients.sh [simple | mqttjs] [pub | sub] [num_clients] [QoS] [topic] [num_msgs (ONLY IF PUB chosen)]

 	e.g:

 	$ ./clients.sh mqttjs pub 50 2 test_topic 1000 1

 	$ ./clients.sh mqttjs sub 25 1 test_topic 1